stacky151/ScoopSim/README.md

 ## 🤖 AI Usage Disclosure Statement
 *In compliance with Top.gg Summer Bot Jam 2026 transparency guidelines:*
-- AI development assistant Gemini were utilized for generating clean 16:9 retro pixel art graphical assets.
+- AI development assistant Gemini were utilized for generating clean 16:9 retro pixel art graphical assets & for bugs, cleaning up code junk.
 All business logic, database schemas, and Discord API integrations are fully verified and owned by the development team.

 ---